 Columbus is a medium-sized city located in the state of Nebraska.
 With a population of 23,468 people and six constituent neighborhoods, Columbus is the tenth largest community in Nebraska.

-When you are in Columbus, you'll notice that it is more blue-collar than most other communities in America.
-35.95% of Columbus’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Columbus is a blue-collar town, with 35.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Columbus is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Columbus who work in office and administrative support (11.15%), sales jobs (9.97%), and management occupations (8.40%).